Ganman3/PickQuest/README.md

 # PickQuest

-Play through a fully detailed, immersive RPG in Minecraft- or play it safe in vanilla.
-Irolai is awaiting your decision.
+**Play through a fully detailed, immersive RPG in Minecraft- or play it safe in vanilla.
+The world of Irolai is awaiting your decision.**

 Currently in testing, when you play PickQuest, we expect the denizens of Irolai to react and adjust to everything you do.
 This MMO has a Harvest Moon-like attention to its characters.
 They have complex lives, and we want you to enjoy and love (or hate)